KSClopton/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used on line 56 and 57 indicated by a closing bracket '}'.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Name is always the same because we are passing the name "Dan".
+The newRoll variable will change.
 c.
 What is the lexical scope of `newRoll`?
+The lexical scope for newRoll is function()
 ### Task 3 - Stretch Goals

 After you have completed the requirements, **create** a new file called `stretch.js` and practice more with closures.
 There are no tests for these problems.